rexcontrols/REXexamples/0404_ODBC_Database_Connection/0404-03_MySQL_Archive_Export/README.md

 ## Prerequisities ##

-- RexCore and DbDrv modules must be installed and running on the target device.
+- *REXYGEN Runtime Core* and DbDrv modules must be installed and running on the target device.
 - ODBC connector for MySQL database is installed on the target device.
 - MySQL database server must be available and the credentials correctly defined in the **.rio* file.